Code-Institute-Submissions/neringabickmore-scribbles/README.md

 python -m pip -r requirements.txt
 ```

-3: **Initilaize** virtual environment by typing the following command into the terminal:
+3: **Initialize** virtual environment by typing the following command into the terminal:

 ```bash
 py -m venv virtual
 ```

-4: If the command doesn't run, you may also need to set user policy to *un-restricted* by typing the following command in your terminal:
+4: If you're using bash and the command doesn't run, you may also need to set user policy to *un-restricted* by typing the following command in your terminal:

 ```bash
 Set-ExecutionPolicy -Scope CurrentUser